 Clubs provide a fun, safe and constructive environment for kids and teens during out-of-school hours.
 Community-based and led by professional staff, Clubs serve small towns, large metropolitan areas, public housing communities, and Native populations, as well as those who live on U.S. military installations worldwide.
 They offer programs and services to help young people succeed in school, develop leadership skills, and maintain healthy lifestyles.

-Participants in the Project Learn program missed 87% fewer school days when compared with non-Club youth.
+Participants in the Project Learn program reported 87% fewer missed school days when compared with non-Club youth.

 Boys & Girls Clubs are staffed by more than 58,000 passionate youth development professionals.
 As caring mentors and program facilitators, they build ongoing, supportive relationships that foster a sense of belonging and purpose for young people every day